lucia-auth/lucia/documentation/content/guidebook/cloudflare-workers/$hono.md

 ## Deploying

-To deploy your worker, you can use the [Cloudflare Wrangler CLI](https://developers.cloudflare.com/workers/cli-wrangler).
+To deploy your worker, you can use the [Wrangler CLI](https://developers.cloudflare.com/workers/cli-wrangler).

 ```bash
 wrangler publish